Artist Statement

 2025 — Verum Ultimum Juried Exhibition, Portland, OR

-2016 — Function, Form and Fantasy, Flint Institute of Arts, MI
+2016 — Function, Form and Fantasy, Flint Institute of Arts, Flint, MI

 Additional exhibitions include Fuller Craft Museum (MA), William Traver Gallery (WA/IL), and the Society of Arts and Crafts Museum (MA).